 Start your pan over low to medium heat with coconut oil.
 Once the coconut oil is heated, place the green chili paste in the pan with it.
 Then, stir for 3 minutes before adding in your coconut milk, about 5 tablespoons.
 After this heats up, you will add in your freshly cut chicken.
 Cook these together for 10 minutes in the sauce over medium heat.

-Once the chicken has cooked enough to serve
+Wrapping things up: Once the chicken has cooked enough to serve

 Combine all the ingredients now into the saute in this order.
 First, the sliced eggplant.
 Second, more coconut milk.
 Third, the small round caper-looking eggplants.
 At this point, add in a small amount of water or preferably bone broth if you have some.
 This is what transforms it into a green curry coconut soup.

-Serve and enjoy with white rice…
+To Assemble: Serve and enjoy with white rice…